-- Graduation applications will serve as an application to participate in the commencement ceremony and also an application for degree conferral. - Graduation application should be completed when registering for the final semester before completion of the degree requirements. - Participation in the commencement ceremony is limited to students' final term of attendance. - Applications for students wanting to participate in commencement: - o December conferral: Opens March 1st and will not be accepted after October 1st - o May conferral: Opens October $1^{st}$ and will not be accepted after March 1st - August conferral: Opens March 1st and will not be accepted after July 1st (Students will participate in December ceremony) - Must pay a graduation fee which will be added to the student account. - Students who do not complete the work as scheduled will be required to complete a new graduation application and will be charged an additional graduation fee during the academic term in which they complete their work.
+- Graduation applications will serve as an application to participate in the commencement ceremony and also an application for degree conferral. - Graduation application should be completed when registering for the final term before completion of the degree requirements. - Must have an approved graduation application on file for the current term - Students cannot participate in a commencement ceremony prior to their conferral term. - Applications for students wanting to participate in commencement: - December conferral: Opens March 1st and will not be accepted after October 1st - May conferral: Opens October 1st and will not be accepted after March 1st - August conferral: Opens March 1st and will not be accepted after July 1st (Students will participate in December ceremony) - Graduation fees of will be added to student's account. - Student is responsible for ordering regalia - Students who do not complete the work as scheduled will be required to complete a new graduation application and will be charged an additional graduation fee during the academic term in which they complete their work. - Must not have a balance due on their student account See Policy PL 115-407 Veterans Benefits and Transition Act of 2018